kurtosis-tech/flink-package/README.md

 ### Flink Package

-This is a [Kurtosis Starlark Package](https://docs.kurtosis.com/explanations/starlark) that allows you to spin up an `n node` Flink Cluster.
+This is a [Kurtosis Starlark Package](https://docs.kurtosis.com/explanations/starlark) that allows you to create an `n node` Flink Cluster.
-By default, it provisions 3 tasks.
+By default, it provisions 3 task managers.

 ### Run